Big Six (activists): John Lewis

 John Lewis (February 21, 1940 – July 17, 2020) became a leader in the Civil Rights Movement as president of the Student Nonviolent Coordinating Committee (SNCC) and as a participant with other civil rights leaders such as Diane Nash, James Bevel, and Bernard Lafayette in the Nashville Student Movement (1959–1962).
 Lewis was one of the original 13 Freedom Riders.
 While in college, he participated in sit-ins at segregated restaurants in Nashville.
 These sit-ins inspired others throughout the country to initiate sit-ins to protest segregation at lunch counters.
 Lewis, at 23 years of age, represented SNCC with a speech at the August 28, 1963 March on Washington, the youngest Big Six member to do so.
 Lewis represented the 5th District of Georgia, a district which includes almost all of Atlanta, in the United States House of Representatives from 1987 until his death from pancreatic cancer at age 80, the last surviving member of the Big Six.
 He was a recipient of both the John F. Kennedy Library's Profile in Courage Award for Lifetime Achievement in 2001 and the Presidential Medal of Freedom in 2010.

 A. Philip Randolph

 A. Philip Randolph (April 15, 1889 – May 16, 1979) was a socialist in the labor movement and the Civil Rights Movement.
 In 1925, he organized the Brotherhood of Sleeping Car Porters.
 This was the first serious effort to form a labor union for the employees of the Pullman Company, which was a major employer of African Americans.
 During World War II, Randolph was instrumental in the March on Washington Movement, which did not actually lead to a March on Washington but did result in the integration of war industries and ultimately the armed forces.
+He lived until 90 years old.